-We have identified one audit mis-statement greater than our threshold of £14.934 m.
+We have identified two audit mis-statements as at the date of this report greater than our performance materiality of £14.934 m.

-Through our testing of property, plant and equipment additions we identified a negative manual adjustment to the assets under construction additions balance; on enquiry of management this was the derecognition of academies that the been built by the County and then transferred to the academies on completion.
+Through our testing of property, plant and equipment additions we identified a negative manual adjustment to the assets under construction additions balance; on enguiry of management this was the derecognition of academies that the been built by the County and then transferred to the academies on completion.
+The Council had recognised these costs as REFCUS Expenditure and recorded the disposal in the net cost of services, as the cost related to disposals this should have been recorded in Other Operating Expenditure.
+The value of this adjustment is £19.89m.
+The correcting adjustment is shown on the next slide.